HL7/davinci-alerts/input/pagecontent/index.md

    - These are considered implementation specific details
    - This includes notifications that are not associated with a particular event
 - Creation and Management of the list of Recipients/Intermediaries
+- How the Intermediary determines further processing of notification data
 - Creation of the FHIR equivalent of v2 Messaging
 - Distribution beyond FHIR Endpoints (e.g. SMS, email)
 - Bidirectional Work, such as Gaps in Care
 - Any notification that requires workflow management such as Task
 - Complex content such as image files or scanned documents
 - Besides the standard http response, the Alert Recipient's workflow upon receipt of alert.

 ---